drosenbergster/4050/docs/prd-simple.md

 ### Functional Requirements

 **FR1:** Display a simple product catalog with photos, names, descriptions, and prices.
-Clicking a product image shows more details (modal or detail page).

 **FR2:** Allow customers to add products to a shopping cart.